localstack/localstack.github.io/content/blog/2022-03-07-hot-swapping-python-lambda-functions-using-localstack/index.md

 ## Hot Swapping Lambda functions

-Before we get started with hot-swapping the Lambda function, we would need to create one on LocalStack.
-It can be done by deploying the Lambda function via a "mock" S3 bucket, where we use a magic variable `__local__` as the bucket.
-Next, we can set the S3 keypath to the directory where our Lambda function resides.
+Before we get started with hot-swapping the Lambda function, we first need to create it on LocalStack.
+We will deploy the Lambda using a special S3 bucket indicated by using `__local__` as the bucket name.
+The S3 key path should point to the directory of your Lambda function code.
 You can save the above example as a file in a directory of your choice.
 The handler is referenced by the filename of your Lambda function where the code inside of it is invoked.
 Let's try it out:

 ```sh